alexfernandez/alexfernandez.github.io/2024/aves-aeternae.md

 In the [last article](https://pinchito.es/2023/avis-aeterna) I used a reference design 10 meters long and 10 meters wide.
 That is definitely too large for an initial model.
-Also, the proportions have changed since then.
+The proportions have changed since then.

 We have also abandoned the idea of using hydrogen as fuel instead of using an electrical battery.
 The inefficiencies of converting energy to hydrogen, and then hydrogen back to energy, are high.
-Also the need to store the resulting water as intermediate product negate any weight advantages.
+Also the need to store the resulting water as intermediate product negates any weight advantages.

 # 🤔 Conclusion